Garen Build Guide by Alekra

 Can go both ways.
 You can fight her pre lv 6 but after that be very careful.
 Dodging her E is crucial as it not only prevents the stun, but also a Q reset.
 You can bait her W with your Q. You can max Q here for short trades as her passive will win her most long trades.

 Easy matchup.
 He does not do alot of damage early so you don't have to worry about dying.
 Specter's Cowl shuts him down completely in lane.
 You can bait his pool with your Q and just wait for your cooldown as yours is way lower than his.
+Against a good vlad you probably won't be able to kill him, but he shouldn't be able to kill you either.

 Very difficult to trade and kill for Garen.
 Pre-damage his shield before going in so you can break it easily to win your trades.
 You can bait out Qs early so he runs out of mana fast and then you can trade.
 But at full Health and Mana he will win an all-in with his W and E. Black Cleaver as your first item is very good.